 This quality describes both the amount of energy required to move the strings (its sensitivity) as well as the speed at which it responds to that energy (its 'pop').
 An instrument with strong 'pop' will tend to have a shorter sustain, since much of the energy moving the string is expended immediately after the pick's attack.
 This mandolin has good 'pop' and a light touch will bring a suitable response.

 The depth or spaciousness of the sound is what gives it dimension and presence.
 I think of it as how far down in the body the sound seems to come from and how completely the sound chamber is pushing out sound.
-The Poe has moderate depth with a clear, focused voice that seems to originate just below the top.
+The Poe has moderate depth with a clear, focused voice that seems primarily to be a function of the top.

 The character of the harmonic frequencies as an indicator of how completely an instrument seems to be vibrating is what many call resonance.
 However, I make a distinction for it here as a measure of fullness in the sound I can both hear AND feel.
 A highly resonant instrument will be maximizing its ability to produce sound.
 The Poe's resonance is very good-to-excellent.

 If the sustain and overtones give an instrument its distinctive 'personality,' timbre or tone describes the quality of that personality, combining the fundamentals, overtones and all other resonant frequencies generated by both the vibrating strings and the vibrating wood to create a particular instrument's unique voice.
+It's what makes a middle 'C' played on a clarinet sound different from a middle 'C' played on a trumpet.
 It is this 'quality of personality' I believe most folks refer to when they speak generally about an instrument's 'tone,' and this is a subjective area where metaphor becomes the standard currency.
 While not presuming to impose my own language on others, I offer here my own definitions of commonly used metaphors that I have found useful.
 To my ears, many of these terms refer to points on a spectrum of a given quality.
 For example:

 - 'woody' to 'metallic' - On the woody end, a timbre reminiscent to that of a marimba bar or wooden bell struck by a wooden mallet (thok!) to a sharper, more brilliant timbre on the metallic end.
 A mandolin is made of wood and metal, and its tone will have qualities of both, while the desired proportion of each is a matter of taste.